bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 when they operate outside the Reno-friendly region.

-This notion of a linear throughput ratio is similar to that of Reno TCP under high statistical multiplexing where packet loss is independent of individual flow rates.
-However, under low statistical multiplexing, the throughput ratio of Reno TCP flows with different RTTs is quadratically proportional to the inverse of their RTT ratio
+This notion of a linear throughput ratio is similar to that of Reno under high statistical multiplexing where packet loss is independent of individual flow rates.
+However, under low statistical multiplexing, the throughput ratio of Reno flows with different RTTs is quadratically proportional to the inverse of their RTT ratio
 {{XHR04}}.

 CUBIC always ensures a linear throughput ratio independent of the amount of statistical multiplexing.
-This is an improvement over Reno TCP.
-While there is no consensus on particular throughput ratios for different RTT flows, we believe that over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Reno TCP under low statistical multiplexing environments).
+This is an improvement over Reno.
+While there is no consensus on particular throughput ratios for different RTT flows, we believe that over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Reno under low statistical multiplexing environments).

 ## Principle 4 for the CUBIC Decrease Factor

-To balance between scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7, whereas Reno TCP uses 0.5.
+To balance between scalability and convergence speed, CUBIC sets the multiplicative window decrease factor to 0.7, whereas Reno uses 0.5.

 While this improves the scalability of CUBIC, a side effect of this